drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 The firmware CLI provides commands at three levels.
 The high level commands include **read \<n frames\> \<exposure\>** and **trigger \<n frames\> \<exposure\>** which collect a series of back-to-back exposures,  and **read \<n frames\> \<exposure\> \<frame interval\>** and **trigger \<n frames\> \<exposure\> \<frame interval\>** which produce frames with shorter exposure times (down to 10usec).
 Middle level commands **setup pulse..**, **setup frameset...**, **setup timer**, **start** and **triggger**, provide data collection with detailed control of the timing for the pulse sequence that operates the sensor.
 A set of low level commands provide register level access to the FlexPWM timing generator in the MCU.

 In the Python program, incoming data is saved onto a queue.
-The command **save \<filespec\>** retrieves the data frames and writes the data to disk.
+The command **save \<filespec\>** retrieves and writes the data to disk.
 The command **clear** empties the data queue without writing to disk.

-While the data still resides in the queue, the frames can be added using **add all** which condenses the data to one frame, or using **add framesets** which sums the data to produce a set of frames corresponding to a frame set.
+While still in the queue, the data frames can be added using **add all** which sums all of the data to one frame, or using **add framesets** which sums the data to produce a set of frames corresponding to a frame set.
 After adding the frames, you can use **save** as above, or collect more data and add again.
-However, the **add framesets** command requires that all of the data have the same number of frames in each frame set.
+The **add framesets** command requires that all of the data have the same number of frames in each frame set.

 Following is an example that compares the data produced with a single frame at low intensity to that produced by adding 100 frames collected at the same signal intensity.
 The signal to noise ratio increases by a factor of 10 as expected (√N).
 Aside, being able to add data frames and obtain meaningful data is possible only when your instrument is linear.
 We will discuss this in further detail in the next section.